JayDaley/XML-to-JSON-in-XSLT/README.md

 <h3>Multiple text</h3>

 It is possible to have more that one piece of text inside an XML element, each one of which will be returned independently by XSLT.
-If you use a well known key for text values then you can theoretically reuse it multiple times as keys in JSON do not need to unique (see RFC 4627 section 2.2 if you don't believe me), but most JSON libraries will probably not support that so I'm not going to illustrate that option.
+If you use a well known key for text values then you can theoretically reuse it multiple times as keys in JSON do not need to be unique (see RFC 4627 section 2.2 if you don't believe me), but most JSON libraries will probably not support that so I'm not going to illustrate that option.

-Instead the two options to looks at are combine all the text together or representing them individually in a list.
+Instead the two options to look at 1) are combine all the text together; or 2) represent them individually in a list.

 For example, the text in